ujjwol112/ID3-Decision-Tree/README.md

 The repository includes the following Python code:

-1. **Decision Tree Classifier**: This code implements a Decision Tree classifier using the scikit-learn library.
+- **Decision Tree Classifier**: This code implements a Decision Tree classifier using the scikit-learn library.
 It encompasses steps for data preprocessing, model training, evaluation, and visualization of the decision tree.

-2. **Exploratory Data Analysis (EDA)**: This code performs exploratory data analysis on the dataset, including data cleaning, visualization of key features, and analysis of relationships between variables.
-The EDA process provides insights into the dataset and helps identify patterns and trends that can inform the modeling process.
+**Description**:

+- Importing Libraries:
+  - pandas: For data manipulation and analysis.
+  - pylab, matplotlib.pyplot: For plotting graphs and visualizations.
+  - seaborn: For enhancing the visualizations.
+  - sklearn: For machine learning algorithms and evaluation metrics.
+- Loading Data:
+  - The script loads the banknote authentication dataset using pandas and separates the features (X) and the target variable (Y).
+- Splitting Data:
+  - The dataset is split into training and test sets using train_test_split from sklearn.
+- Decision Tree Model:
+  - A decision tree classifier is instantiated with the criterion set to 'entropy'.
+- Model Training:
+  - The decision tree model is trained on the training dataset.
+- Model Evaluation:
+  - The trained model is used to make predictions on the test dataset.
+  - Confusion matrix and classification report are computed using confusion_matrix and classification_report from sklearn.
+- Visualization:
+  - Confusion matrix is visualized as a heatmap using seaborn.
+  - Decision tree is visualized using plot_tree from sklearn.

 ## Dependencies